 Yoni Cheifetz has served as a member of our board of directors since 2010.
 Since 2006, Mr. Cheifetz has served as a Partner at Lightspeed Venture Partners, where he focuses on investment activity in Israel in areas of interest, including the Internet, general media, mobile, communications, software, semiconductors and cleantech.
 Prior to joining Lightspeed Venture Partners, Mr. Cheifetz was a partner with Star Ventures from 2003 to 2006.
-Before joining Star Ventures, Mr. Cheifetz worked for several privately held software companies.
-Mr. Chiefetz holds a B.Sc. in Applied Mathematics from Tel Aviv University and an M.Sc. in Applied Mathematics and Computer Science from the Weizmann Institute of Science.
+Before joining Star Ventures, Mr. Cheifetz was a serial entrepreneur and the founder, CEO and Chairman of several privately held software companies most of which have been acquired.
+Mr. Chiefetz holds a B.Sc. in Applied Mathematics from Tel Aviv University and a M.Sc. in Applied Mathematics and Computer Science from the Weizmann Institute of Science.
 Mr. Cheifetz's historical knowledge of our company and extensive experience in working with technology companies qualify him to serve as a member of our board of directors.

 Marcel Gani has served as a member of our board of directors since 2015.
-Since 2009, Mr. Gani has served as an independent consultant to various start-up companies, and between November 2009 and June 2010 acted as chief executive officer for a private company.
 From 2005 to 2009, Mr. Gani lectured at Santa Clara University, where he taught classes on accounting and finance.
 In 1997, Mr. Gani joined Juniper Networks, Inc. where he served as chief financial officer and executive vice president from December 1997 to December 2004, and as chief of staff from January 2005 to March 2006.
 Prior to joining Juniper, Mr. Gani served as chief financial officer at various companies, including NVIDIA Corporation, Grand Junction Networks, Primary Access Corporation and Next Computers.
 Mr. Gani served as corporate controller at Cypress Semiconductor from 1991 to 1992.
 Prior to joining Cypress Semiconductor, Mr. Gani worked at Intel Corporation from 1978 to 1991.
 Mr. Gani holds a B.A. in Applied Mathematics from Ecole Polytechnique Federal and an M.B.A. from University of Michigan, Ann Arbor.
-Mr. Gani currently serves on the board of directors of Envivio Inc., where he is the chairman of the nominating and governance committee, and also serves on the board of directors of Infinera, where he is a member of the audit committee and the compensation committee.
+Mr. Gani serves on the board of directors of Infinera, where he is a member of the audit committee and the chairman of the compensation committee.
 Mr. Gani brings valuable financial and business experience to our board through his years of experience as a chief financial officer with public companies and experience as a director of other public companies.